 Nakata wrote the story and set/shot it in a location that he knows well, Nikkatsu’s Chofu film studio.
 Nakata worked at the famed production company Nikkatsu in the ‘80s and was familiar with the Chofu film studio so he was able to shoot Don’t Look Up on the abandoned stages after the company went bust.

-Who knows what sort of superstitions and history had built up in the place by the time Nakata worked there with but there is something intriguing about the history of a place, the idea that some psychic trauma is so strong it leaves an impression and ghosts spring up from that impression.
-Imagine rummaging through things whether it’s a stack of books, a box of toys, or reels of film, and all of the human imprints that have been left on them.
+Who knows what sort of superstitions and history had built up in the place by the time Nakata worked there with but he toys with the fascination that there is something intriguing about the history of a place, the idea that some psychic trauma is so strong it leaves an impression and ghosts spring up from that impression.
+Imagine rummaging through things whether it’s a stack of books, a box of toys, or reels of film, and imagine all of the human imprints that have been left on them.
 Why not technology?
 We are all familiar with film, cameras and the like and the idea that these things take our images and may steal souls or how televisions, in being able to receive information broadcast through thin air can access some other realm, a supernatural one.
 This sort of use of technology to make horror stories is always cool and actually makes a great hook for audiences since it roots them in a familiar place and with familiar things.
 While Don’t Look Up’s story is as thin as a white sheet worn by ghosts it is a very reasonable and schematic simple story for seventy minutes that showcases the skill Nakata has at evoking atmosphere.

 The big surprise is that this film isn’t scary.
 It features chilling scenes but suffers too much from seeing the monster which is a spin on the traditional yurei – long limp black hair and a white kimono folded the way dead people have them folded.
 Her laughter is unnerving and the blurred sight of her hair-raising but seeing her in all of her glory blunts her terror by the end as we come to recognise the human aspect of her.
-The more terrifying thing is the way technology acts as a conduit for the dead and there is one really memorable bit and it is the old grainy black and white footage of the ‘lost’ film which is a disturbing set of images as we see the terrified actress, the unknown threat, and a child ascend a set of stairs to an attic where horrors lurk.
+The more terrifying thing is the way technology acts as a conduit for the dead.
+There is one really memorable bit and it is the old grainy black and white footage of the ‘lost’ film which is a disturbing set of images as we see the terrified actress, the unknown threat, and a child ascend a set of stairs to an attic where horrors lurk.
 Like Ringu, that old film is the thing that will stick in the mind.